 Shadi Hamid is a political scientist who writes and speaks on religion, democracy, and U.S. foreign policy.
 He is a senior fellow at the Brookings Institution, a contributing writer at The Atlantic, and co-creator of Wisdom of Crowds.
-He is the author of Islamic Exceptionalism: How the Struggle Over Islam is Reshaping the World, which was shortlisted for the 2017 Lionel Gelber Prize for best book on foreign affairs, and co-editor of Rethinking Political Islam.
+He is the author of several books including The Problem with Democracy (2022) and Islamic Exceptionalism: How the Struggle Over Islam is Reshaping the World, which was shortlisted for the 2017 Lionel Gelber Prize for best book on foreign affairs, and co-editor of Rethinking Political Islam.
 His first book Temptations of Power: Islamists and Illiberal Democracy in a New Middle East was named a Foreign Affairs Best Book of 2014.
 In 2019, Hamid was named one of the world’s top 50 thinkers by Prospect magazine.

 Middle East Politics in the Age of Trump

 There is method to the madness.
 A "Trump doctrine" is taking shape.
 As with most doctrines, the policy doesn’t quite match the rhetoric.
 But Trump’s stamp on an ambitious U.S. foreign policy matters—and will continue to matter— for years, perhaps decades to come.
 Trump couldn’t be more different from Obama, yet, in the Middle East, he has taken Obama’s desire to disengage to a different—perhaps logical —conclusion: unapologetic indifference.
 Hamid also considers what a new Middle East strategy might look like: one that parts ways with both Trump and Obama by placing human rights and American values and the center of our relationships with Arab allies.

 Muslims in the West and the Rise of the New Populists